John Ellerton Stocks

-John Ellerton Stocks M.D., F.L.S (1822–1854), was a native of Cottingham in the East Riding of Yorkshire, England, who distinguished himself as a botanist in India.
+John Ellerton Stocks M.D., F.L.S (1822–1854) was a native of Cottingham, East Riding of Yorkshire, England, who distinguished himself as a botanist in India.

 India

 He joined the Bombay Medical Staff in the 1840s.
 For most part of his service, he was posted in Sind.

 Sind

-While in Sindh he served as vaccinator and inspector of drugs.
+While in Sindh he served as a vaccinator and inspector of drugs.

 In 1853, botanist George Bentham published Stocksia, which is a genus of flowering plants from Iran, Afghanistan and Pakistan belonging to the family Sapindaceae and named after John Ellerton Stocks.